-- A1.15 We are aware that 070 revenue has, in the past, been used to offset the cost of providing other services (such as television).
+- may require hospital services more frequently than other groups in society may be impacted, for example, pregnant women or individuals with certain disabilities. - A1.15 We are aware that 070 revenue has, in the past, been used to offset the cost of providing other services (such as television).
 However, the contribution that 070 revenues are making has declined over time, with the increased use of mobiles in hospitals, so that those revenues are now less relevant in determining the charges imposed for additional hospital services.
-Further, we consider that there are demand-side factors that are likely to constrain suppliers' ability to increase prices.155 - A1.16 Further, providers of telephony services in hospitals also have the option of using other revenue-raising number ranges, aside from 070 numbers such as 084/087.
+Further, we consider that there are demand-side factors that are likely to constrain suppliers' ability to increase prices.
+160 - A1.16 Further, providers of telephony services in hospitals also have the option of using other revenue-raising number ranges, aside from 070 numbers such as 084/087.
 Such a move will mean that callers will not benefit from lower charges for 070 calls, however we have reason to believe that there is greater awareness of the costs of calling other non-geographic number ranges so the level of bill shock is still likely to reduce. - A1.17 Therefore, we consider that, overall, no specific group is likely to be particularly negatively affected by our remedies.